jon-jacky/Piety/README.md

 concentrated, sustained effort than I have been able to make so far.

 It is likely that work in the near future will continue in the hosted part.
-Until now, we have only experimented with tasks implemented by Python threads.
-Next, we expect to try experiments with coroutines implemented by Python generators, and after that, we may experiment the Python *asyncio* library.

 ## Dependencies ##